awmanoj/awmanoj.github.io/_posts/2020-08-22-a-primer-into-isolation-levels-in-databases.md

 The next isolation level is **Repeatable Read** that does not allow dirty read and also takes care of nonrepeatable reads but suffers still from phantom reads.

-The strongest isolation level is ofcourse **Serializablle** where all transactions are executed serially.
+The strongest isolation level is ofcourse **Serializable** where all transactions are executed serially.
 This has significant negative impact on performance and hence not a practical choice.

 # Summary